cgimber/juggle/README.md

 # juggle
-a simple arcade game for 1-4 players
+an immersive arcade game for 1-4 players

 [learn more](https://2016.christiangimber.com/juggle.html)